This page was last updated 28 June 2022.

 - Accept and respond to referrals from DCP Placement Service Unit during business hours, and DCP Crisis Response Unit outside of business hours

-- Ensure the provision of residential care services based care services to meet needs for immediate response, short term, and long term placements
+- Ensure the provision of residential care services based care services to meet needs for responsive, short term, and long term placements

 - Provide the minimum number of residential care placements specified in the Service Agreement at all times during the term

 - Meet DCP referrals timeframes as shown below: